 What is Resistance Grounding?

 To limit the earth fault current, the resistance- known as Neutral Grounding Resistor– is connected between the system neutral and the ground.
-The resistance connected between thy system ground and ground is known as resistance grounding.
+The resistance connected between the system ground and ground is known as resistance grounding.

 The following are the advantages of resistance grounding.

-- Limits the fault current to a safe value
+1. Limits the fault current to a safe value

-- Improves the system stability.
+2. Improves the system’s stability.

-- Reduce the transients
+3. Reduce the transients

-- Minimize the possibility of arcing ground.
+4. Minimize the possibility of arcing ground.

-- Improves safety
+5. Improves safety

 In a resistance grounding system, merely the use of resistance does not guarantee the protection of the electrical network.
 The right selection of the resistance value is very important for a perfect resistance grounding system.

-If we select the resistance value too low, a large current will flow that can damage the system.
+If we select the resistance value too low, a large current will flow which can damage the system.
 Contrary to this, if we select the resistance value too high, an infinitesimal current flows through the ground, and the system acts like an ungrounded system.

 In a nutshell, a sufficient current, neither too high nor too low, must flow through the ground in order to detect the fault current for onward isolation of the faulty section.